20 March, 2025

 Hello, dear readers,

 Reclaiming Tradition communities often work with an annual theme or story, around which to structure the work of the year in ritual, skill shares, and so on.
 Not everything has to fit the theme, but it's a way to help guide things and explore a certain area over a given time period.
-Years ago, I also began working with a personal intention for the year, based on ideas shared by another Reclaiming-adjacent, Feri practitioner, T. Thorn Coyle, who wrote about choosing intentions rather than making new year "resolutions."
+Years ago, I also began working with a personal intention for the year, based on ideas shared by T. Thorn Coyle, who wrote about choosing intentions rather than making new year "resolutions."
 I have done a yearly intention on and off for about eight years now -- about as long as I've been involved in Reclaiming.

 Now I'm part of multiple Reclaiming communities, which will have different themes and intentions for 2024.
 But aside from all this, I have gotten a nudge from the Universe to have a personal theme.
 It is kind of also an intention, but it is a broader theme for my work of the year.
 And, it is a sneaky one for my indecisive and ADHD focus issues, because it is a theme that gets to change focus every few months!